Ventless Coffee Roasters for Cafés: The Complete Guide

 Electrical$500–$1,000$500–$2,000

-The infrastructure savings often exceed the equipment cost difference, making ventless the more economical total investment for most café applications.
+The infrastructure savings often exceed the equipment cost difference, which makes ventless the more economical total investment for most café applications.
+Installation timeline tracks the same way — 1–2 weeks for ventless vs. 6–14 weeks for traditional, with most of the difference coming from gas work, exhaust installation, and the permitting process.

 Your customers can taste the difference